Daaaaxianer/Divergence_time_tree/README.md

 ```bash
 awk 'OFS="\t" {$NF=""; print}' Orthogroups.GeneCount.tsv > tmp && awk '{print "(null)""\t"$0}' tmp > cafe.input.tsv && sed -i '1s/(null)/Desc/g' cafe.input.tsv && rm tmp
 ```
+**2.Filtering exception family **

-**2. After that, it is necessary to eliminate the gene families with excessive copy number differences between different species, otherwise an error will be reported.
+After that, it is necessary to eliminate the gene families with excessive copy number differences between different species, otherwise an error will be reported.
-CAFE5 has built-in scripts to use, and sometimes you need to remove the first line before you run it.**
+CAFE5 has built-in scripts to use, and sometimes you need to remove the first line before you run it.

 ```python
 python ~/soft/CAFE5/tutorial/clade_and_size_filter.py -i cafe.input.tsv -o gene_family_filter.txt -s